-Regardless of incision type Dr. Patel will remove the necessary amount of fat, skin, and glandular breast tissue contouring your breasts to the previously determined size and shape.
-This results in smaller, lifted breasts that no longer put strain on your neck, shoulders, and back.
+Regardless of incision type, Dr. Patel will remove the necessary amount of fat, skin, and glandular breast tissue contouring your breasts to the previously determined size and shape.
+This procedure results in smaller, lifted breasts that no longer put a strain on your neck, shoulders, or back.

 The wise pattern, or “anchor” technique, is the traditional incision pattern used in breast reductions.
 An incision is made around the areola, another vertically down the center, and a third underneath in the crease of the breast.
-This method is often required for larger breasts, and it helps to maintain blood supply to the nipple areolar complex, an important consideration in a successful breast reduction.
+This method is often required for larger breasts, and it helps to maintain blood supply to the nipple-areolar complex.

 In some cases, the vertical reduction or “lollipop” technique might be possible.
 It is referred to as the “lollipop” incision because the scar resembles the shape of a lollipop.
 The incisions are made around the areola and in a fine vertical line from the areola to the breast crease.
 No incision is made in the crease of the breast.
-Dr. Patel will advise if you’re a good candidate for this type of breast reduction.
+Dr. Patel will let you know if you are a good candidate for this type of breast reduction.